 The Tree and I

-An essay about the power of the Brazil nut tree to influence human behavior, especially my own.
+The power of the Brazil nut tree to influence human behavior, especially my own.

 Published in Hawk and Handsaw, Journal of Creative Sustainability, Spring 2019